 - Our school community provides a place where one can comfortably explore their heritage, history, values, and culture in order to have a better understanding of Judaism.

-- Throughout the year, we offer Family Learning Experiences.
+- Throughout the year, we offer Family Learning Experiences such as the PACT Program.

 - An annual Youth Retreat in Prescott, AZ is open to all students in grades 4-7.
 We invite them to attend the inspiring and fun camp weekend that builds and bonds friendships.

-Temple Solel’s Religious School program begins with our Mazel Kid students and continues through high school.
+Temple Solel’s Religious School program begins with our Mazel Tot students and continues through high school.
 We explore the stories, values, and traditions that bring students and families closer to their spiritual legacy.
 We strive to provide our students with interactive and challenging experiences that build a foundation of knowledge, relevance, and literacy.
 Every experience emphasizes the core values that we each bring from our diverse traditions and backgrounds.
 Shabbat, Jewish history, holiday programs, worship, experiential learning, Hebrew, art, music, and family programs are all included in order to provide well-rounded educational experiences.
 It is our hope that families will become more engaged with their Judaism because of the course of study that their child is learning and bringing home.

 - Mazel Tots, is open to 3 and 4 year olds (must be potty trained) and will be meeting weekly when religious school is in session.
 They will be actively engaged in discovering the joy of their Jewish identity.
 The children will begin to explore the Jewish holidays, Shabbat, and Hebrew words throughout the year.

 - 7th grade curriculum is character development through the study of the Holocaust.
 Throughout the year students and their parents will meet survivors, hear personal anecdotes, and study the history of the Holocaust.
 At the heart of their study will be the acts of courage and resistance of all those that fought against Hitler.